-SEO will place your business in page 1 of Google so your product is seen FIRST.
+SEO will place your business on page 1 of Google so your product is seen FIRST.

 WITHOUT SEO-Your website will falter and fail.

-If customers do not come through your doors, your business will falter and fail… you will not pay rent.. affairs in order… headstone shopping.. you get idea.
+If patrons do not come through your doors, your business will falter and fail… you will not pay rent.. affairs in order… headstone shopping.. you get the idea.

 We looked around the net and made sure WE are doing what others are not:

 1-We respond to all inquiries within 24 hours.

 2-We go through painstaking details on our contracts to make sure all information is clearly understood before we move forward.